the view through the windshield car blog

 Coolidge's friend, J.P.
 Morgan partner Dwight Morrow once said, "Calvin is one of the fellows who is real.
 He really wants to make things better not pretend to make them better."
 The term 'silent majority', attributed to Richard Nixon, was first used by ad exec Bruce Barton during his praise of Calvin Coolidge campaign in a 1919 Collier's article: "It sometimes seems as if this great silent majority had no spokesman.
 But Coolidge belongs with that crowd, he lives like them, he works like them, and understands."
 Perhaps that's why President Reagan had Coolidge's portrait dusted off and rehung in the White House.

 Four years ago, I wrote a favorable review of the author's previous work, 'The Forgotten Man'.
-This latest Shlaes' work is also a book worth reading. (posted 3/12/13, permalink)
+This latest Shlaes' offering is also a book worth reading. (posted 3/12/13, permalink)

 '1775: A Good Year for Revolution' by Kevin Phillips